Job Search Communication Tips for Success in Canada

 Eye contact is interpreted as a demonstration of interest and engagement in the conversation.
 Making eye contact with people is also interpreted as a sign of honestly and respect.

-Instead, be respectful of the interviewer’s personal space and watch for cues.
+Be respectful of the interviewer’s personal space and watch for cues.
 Follow the interviewer’s lead on this and be true to yourself too.
 If the interviewer reaches out to shake your hand and you feel comfortable, go ahead and reciprocate.
 Make sure to demonstrate confidence with a firm handshake.

 If you’re not comfortable shaking hands, simply address this professionally.
 ‘I’d love to shake your hand but I am practicing distancing, I hope you can understand.’
 And they likely will.
 Here’s more on how to avoid shaking hands.